-Kwikset’s SmartKey lock is designed to alleviate the hassle, stress and cost that result from having to re-key a lock, regardless of the reason.
+Kwikset’s SmartKey door lock is designed to alleviate the hassle, stress and cost that result from having to re-key a door lock, regardless of the reason.
 The driving idea behind SmartKey® re-key technology is that the advanced design limits accessibility and provides maximum security, but the time and skill it takes to re-key a SmartKey lock is minimal.
 It sounds simple because it is!
 To feed your curiosity, here’s an in-depth look at how the Kwikset SmartKey actually works.

 SmartKey re-key technology stands out as the paramount leader in key control security because of the following enhancements: